August 1, 2019

 I loved creating the reference point for products with the original Lolita List that focused on skincare, so I thought I’d do the makeup version for you here – listing how I use my makeup and my top picks for each category.
 I will try keep the list up to date if I find some new gems!

-I’ve linked every product under the header description for each skincare category, simply click on the image if you want to find out more about any product – they are affiliate links so I will make a small commission from any sale.
-AD.
+I’ve linked every product under the header description for each skincare category, you can scroll through for more options using the arrows and simply click on the image if you want to find out more about any product – they are affiliate links so I will make a small commission from any sales.
+I really appreciate anything you buy through these links as it helps support me in the work I do.
 I’ve tried to include an option to fit each budget for each category

 I apply this after spf and before my makeup to add an all over glow to my skin.
 Think of it as a pre- makeup highlighter.
 Plus, it helps keep your makeup on throughout the day.